libp2p/js-libp2p/README.md

 ### Packages

-> List of packages currently in existance for libp2p
+List of packages currently in existence for libp2p

 | Package | Version | Dependencies | DevDependencies |
 |---------|---------|--------------|-----------------|